magentabusiness/magentabusiness.github.io/_includes/docs/pe/user-guide/white-labeling.md

 {% assign feature = "White-labeling" %}{% include templates/pe-feature-banner.md %}

-ThingsBoard web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
+IoT Hub web interface allows you to configure your company or product logo and color scheme in 2 minutes with zero coding efforts and no service restart required.
 The following configuration options are available:

   - Configure color scheme, icon and favicon on System Administrator level;